evdenis/cvehound/README.md

  - `--files`, `--cwe` - will limit the scope of checked cves to the kernel files of interest or specific CWE classes

+## LICENSE

+Python code is licensed under GPLv3.
+All rules in cvehound/cve folder are licensed under GPLv2.

 ## Acknowledgements

 I would like to thank the following projects and people behind them: